What is an Opportunity Cost?

-For example, if you spend $4 on lunch at McDonald’s, you missed out on the opportunity to invest that $4, which over many years could bring in a return of hundreds of dollars.
-That was the opportunity cost of eating a Big Mac.
+For example, if you spend $30,000 on a new car, you missed out on the opportunity to invest that money, which over many years could bring in a return of thousands of dollars.

 With a credit card, there is a double opportunity cost.
 First, your future income is reduced by the price of whatever you purchase; you can’t use that money to buy other things.
 Additionally, you missed out on the opportunity to save that money and have it earn interest.
 The money that is not saved and could be earning interest would be considered a loss affecting your spending budget in the future.